-The MOCC targets a competitive and equitable executive compensation program that rewards executives based upon Company and individual performance, and for certain executives, region or division performance as well.
-In making executive compensation decisions, the MOCC considers the results of the most recent advisory, non-binding vote on the compensation paid to our NEOs.
-At the Annual Meeting of Shareholders in April of 2017, our shareholders approved the compensation paid to our NEOs by nearly 93%.
+The MOCC targets a competitive and equitable executive compensation program that rewards executives based upon Company and individual performance, and for certain executives, region or worldwide division performance as well.
+In making executive compensation decisions, the MOCC considers the results of the most recent non-binding advisory vote on the compensation paid to our NEOs.
+At the Annual Meeting of Shareholders in April of 2022, our shareholders approved the compensation paid to our NEOs by 88.6%.
 The MOCC believes this favorable outcome reflects our shareholders' strong support of the Company's executive compensation philosophy, program and practices.
-As a result, the MOCC determined it was not necessary to make any material changes to the Company's executive compensation program for 2018.
-Our executive compensation again received nearly 93% support at the Annual Meeting of Shareholders in April of 2018.
+As a result, the MOCC determined it was not necessary to make any material changes to the Company's executive compensation program for 2023.
+Our compensation paid to NEOs received 89.7% support at the Annual Meeting of Shareholders in April of 2023.